marigold-dev/training-nft-1/README.md

 Explanation:

-- `mint` function will allow you to create a unique NFT.
+- `mint` function allows you to create a unique NFT.
 You have to declare the name, description, symbol, and ipfsUrl for the picture to display
-- to simplify, we don't manage the increment of the token_id here it will be done by the front end later.
-We encourage you to manage this counter on-chain to avoid overriding an existing NFT.
+- to simplify, the code here does not manage the increment of the token_id here it is done by the front end later.
+You should manage this counter on-chain to avoid overriding an existing NFT.
 There is no rule to allocate a specific number to the token_id but people increment it from 0.
 Also, there is no rule if you have a burn function to reallocate the token_id to a removed index and just continue the sequence from the greatest index.
 - most of the fields are optional except `decimals` that is set to `0`.
 A unique NFT does not have decimals, it is a unit
-- by default, the `quantity` for an NFT is `1`, that is why every bottle is unique and we don't need to set a total supply on each NFT.
+- by default, the `quantity` for an NFT is `1`, that is why every bottle is unique and there is no need to set a total supply on each NFT.
-- if you want to know the `size of the NFT collection`, we will require an indexer on the frontend side.
-It is not possible to have this information on the contract (because we deal with a big_map that has not a .keys() function returning the keys) unless you add and additional element on the storage to cache it
+- if you want to know the `size of the NFT collection`, you need an indexer on the frontend side.
+It is not possible to have this information on the contract (because big_map has not a .keys() function returning the keys) unless you add and additional element on the storage to cache it

-We have finished the smart contract implementation for this first training, let's prepare the deployment to ghostnet.
+Smart contract implementation for this first training is finished, let's prepare the deployment to ghostnet.

 Compile the file to create a default taqueria initial storage and parameter file